LCEnzo/Notif/frontend/lib/screens/README.md

 ## Screen Layouts

-### Login/Register Screen
+### Login
-- Contains a form for logging in
+- Contains a form for logging in, a title, and a logo
+- Has buttons to navigate to registration and password recovery
+- Skips to Home Screen if logged in

+### Register Screen
-- Has a button for registration
+- Has a form for registration

-- Needs decision on whether to split into two screens, or how to handle differences between logging in and registration forms
+### Forgot Password Screen
+- IDK how this can work

 ### Home Screen
 - Displays navigation options to other screens